Follow us

 Inventory Capacity Restrictions

 Amazon has introduced a storage capacity system for FBA to prevent sellers from exceeding inventory limits.
 Your Inventory Performance Index (IPI) score and sales history will determine the quantity you can send in.
+Therefore, you need to be wise about your inventory management process.

 Increased Return Rates